 - No exit loads or penalties

-The higher interest earnings will make your money work harder while kept separate for emergencies.
+The higher interest earnings will make your money work harder while being kept separate for emergencies.
 Monitor fund performance and maintain an adequate balance.

 How to start building your contingency fund